 Why do humans, uniquely among animals, cooperate in large numbers to advance projects for the common good?
 Contrary to the conventional wisdom in biology and economics, this generous and civic-minded behavior is widespread and cannot be explained simply by far-sighted self-interest or a desire to help close genealogical kin.
 In A Cooperative Species, Samuel Bowles and Herbert Gintis--pioneers in the new experimental and evolutionary science of human behavior--show that the central issue is not why selfish people act generously, but instead how genetic and cultural evolution has produced a species in which substantial numbers make sacrifices to uphold ethical norms and to help even total strangers.

-Brask, Josefine, et al. Animal Social Networks: An Introduction for Complex Systems Scientists. arXiv:2005.09598.
+Brask, Josefine, et al. Animal Social Networks: An Introduction for Complex Systems Scientists.
+Journal of Complex Networks.
+9/2, 2021.
 University of Exeter animal behaviorists including Darren Croft show how equally real interactive relations between group members can reveal and achieve new insights and explanations.
 In regard, these topologies are not fixed or static in nature but provide a dynamic, beneficial matrix.